 Blue smoke can be difficult to diagnose but, if you follow the signs and look at the simple things first you can get to your answer fairly quickly.
 As with any repair be careful to think about what’s going on before you act.
 The damages that can occur from the problems denoted by blue smoke can be catastrophic but, if you can catch it early you can likely avoid even more costly repairs.

 So, you have some white smoke billowing out of your exhaust.
 What is the cause?
 Maybe you are like me and have to look it up every time.
 No shame here.
 The answer is quite simple, but the solution might not be.
 Let’s look into this issue and figure out what’s going on.

-What causes white smoke from a diesel?
-White smoke occurs for one of three reasons 1.
-Raw diesel comes through the exhaust completely unburned 2.
-Water entering combustion chamber.
-3. The temperature in the combustion chamber is too low.
+There are three causes of white smoke from a diesel engine.
+The problem is either raw diesel fuel passing through the exhaust completely unburned or water/coolant entering the combustion chamber or the temperature in the combustion chamber is too low.

 Now, let’s look at three scenarios.
 What is wrong really depends on the “type” of white smoke you have.
 Let’s break down the different ways white smoke presents itself and where to go from there.
 Here is how to read the smoke…